Lactarius torminosus

-Lactarius torminosus, commonly known as the woolly milkcap or the bearded milkcap, is a large agaric fungus.
-A common and widely distributed species, it is found in North Africa, northern Asia, Europe, and North America.
+Lactarius torminosus, commonly known as the woolly milkcap or the bearded milkcap, is a large species of agaric fungus.
 It was first described scientifically by Jacob Christian Schäffer in 1774 as an Agaricus, and later transferred to the genus Lactarius in 1821 by Samuel Frederick Gray.
-A variety, L. torminosus var. nordmanensis, is known from the United States, Canada, and Switzerland.
 L. torminosus officially became the type species of Lactarius in 2011 after molecular studies prompted the taxonomic reshuffling of species between several Russulaceae genera.

-A mycorrhizal species, L. torminosus associates with various trees, most commonly birch, and its fruit bodies (mushrooms) grow on the ground singly or in groups in mixed forests.
-The caps of L. torminosus mushrooms are convex with a central depression, and attain a diameter of up to 10 cm.
+The caps are convex with a central depression, and attain a diameter of up to 10 cm.
 A blend of pink and ochre hues, the cap sometimes has concentric zones of alternating lighter and darker shades.
 The edge of the cap is rolled inward, and shaggy when young.
 On the underside of the cap are narrow flesh-colored gills that are crowded closely together.
 The cylindrical stem is a pale flesh color with a delicately downy surface and brittle flesh; it is up to 8 cm long and 0.6–2 cm thick.
 When cut or injured, the fruit bodies ooze a bitter white latex that does not change color upon exposure to air.
 The variety nordmanensis, in contrast, has latex that changes from white to yellow.
-Lactarius torminosus can be distinguished from similar species like L. pubescens or L. villosus by differences in morphology and coloration, or by microscopic characteristics like spore shape and size.
+Similar species like L. pubescens or L. villosus differ in morphology and coloration, as well as microscopic characteristics like spore shape and size.

-Although it is valued for its peppery flavor and eaten after suitable preparation in Russia and Finland, the species is highly irritating to the digestive system when eaten raw.
+A common and widely distributed species, L. torminosus mushrooms form on the ground singly or in groups in mixed forests of both the Old World and North America.
+A mycorrhizal species, it associates with various trees, most commonly birch.
+The species is highly irritating to the digestive system when eaten raw.
 The toxins, also responsible for the strongly bitter or acrid taste, are destroyed by cooking.
+It is valued for its peppery flavor and eaten in Russia and Finland.
 Studies have identified several chemicals present in the mushrooms, including ergosterol and derivatives thereof, and the pungent-tasting velleral.

-Taxonomy and phylogeny
+Taxonomy

 German naturalist Jacob Christian Schäffer was the first to describe the species, placing it in the genus Agaricus in 1774.
 Seven years later in 1781, Jean Bulliard described a species he called Agaricus necator and illustrated it in the first volume of his Herbier de la France; this name and the synonym Lactarius necator, resulting from Christian Hendrik Persoon's 1800 transfer to Lactarius, are both considered to refer to L. torminosus.
 Otto Kuntze, for his part chose to put it in Lactifluus, while Paul Kummer thought Galorrheus was the appropriate placement; until the recent resurrection of Lactifluus, both genera had been long considered to be unnecessary segregates of Lactarius.
 According to Index Fungorum, another synonym is Samuel Frederick Gray's Lactarius necans.
 Gray also gave the species its modern name when he transferred it to Lactarius in his 1821 Natural Arrangement of British Plants.